 The agreement sets out:

-The services the brokerage will provide
+The services that the brokerage will provide

 How long does the agreement last?

-The holdover period, which can require payment of commission if a transaction occurs shortly after the agreement expires
+The holdover period, which can require payment of commission if a transaction occurs shortly after the agreement expires,

 Multiple representation.
 An important rule.